openstack/openstack-manuals/doc/common/glossary.rst

    Tenant API

-      An API that is accessible to tenants.
+      An API that is accessible to projects.

    tenant endpoint

-      An Identity service API endpoint that is associated with one or more tenants.
+      An Identity service API endpoint that is associated with one or more projects.

    tenant ID

-      Unique ID assigned to each tenant within the Identity service.
+      Unique ID assigned to each project within the Identity service.
-      The project IDs map to the tenant IDs.
+      The project IDs map to the project IDs.

    token